 Since brisket is a tough cut of meat, it benefits from braising in liquid over a long period to achieve maximum tenderness.
 Not only is it a natural fit for the slow cooker, but after the initial prep work it's also a hands-off affair.

 Don't be afraid to make brisket the day before you're going to serve it and reheat when the time comes.
 Slice the meat and place it back in the braising liquid.
 By letting it sit in the braising liquid in the refrigerator overnight, it gives the meat more time to pick up the flavors.

 7. Make a sauce with the braising liquid.

-The braising liquid will add a delicious drizzle to the brisket on its own, but it's the perfect opportunity to make a sauce.
+The braising liquid is delicious drizzled on the brisket, but it's also the perfect start to a flavorful sauce.
 After the braise is done, transfer the meat to a plate and strain out any remaining solids.
-Return the liquid to the dutch oven and thicken it with a roux (a mixture of flour and butter).
-It's another opportunity to add flavor.
+Return the liquid to the Dutch oven and thicken it with a roux (a mixture of flour and butter).
 Try finishing the sauce with a splash of vinegar, herbs, or a pat of butter.